ryanwjackson/gtr/README.md

 gtr is a lightweight helper around git worktrees that speeds up parallel development.
 It creates per-feature worktrees, copies local-only files (like .env*local*), can run pnpm setup, and provides safe pruning and a doctor to keep worktrees healthy.

+> **🏗️ Modular Architecture**: gtr now features a modular design with separate modules for different concerns, comprehensive testing, and improved maintainability.
+See [REFACTORING_SUMMARY.md](./REFACTORING_SUMMARY.md) for details.

 ### Features
 - **Fast worktree creation**: `gtr create feature1` (optionally from `--base main`)
 - **Copies local files**: `.env*local*`, `.claude/`, `.anthropic/` by default